thriveweb/davis-legal/content/pages/faq.md

     Electronic briefs may be delivered either by email or on USB or other media via his PO Box.
-PDF format is preferred.
+Searchable PDF format is preferred.
 Paper briefs are to be addressed to his Post Office box.

     Please allow appropriate time for delivery of all hard-copy mail